orientechnologies/orientdb-docs/src/sql/SQL-Match.md

 		  where: (name = 'John')}.both('Friend'){as: friend}
 		  RETURN
 		  person.name as name, person.surname as surname,
-		  friend.name as firendName, friend.surname as friendSurname</code>
+		  friend.name as friendName, friend.surname as friendSurname</code>

 --------+----------+------------+---------------
  name   | surname  | friendName | friendSurname